ethereum/EIPs/SIPS/sip-35.md

 - Require sETH to mint does not exceed cap
 - Require openLoanClosing to be false
  - Issue sETH to c-ratio
- - Charge minting fee in sETH (or ETH?)
  - Store Loan: account address, creation timestamp, sETH amount issued

 ###### `CloseLoan()` function
  - Require sETH loan balance in wallet
  - Burn all sETH
- - Calculate and deduct interest in ETH
+ - Calculate and deduct interest(5%) and minting fee(50 bips) in ETH
   - Fee Distribution.
 Purchase sUSD with ETH from Depot then call `FeePool.donateFees(feeAmount)` to record fees to distribute to SNX holders.
   - The interest is calculated continuously accounting for the high variability of sETH loans.
   - Using [continuous compounding](https://www.investopedia.com/terms/c/continuouscompounding.asp), the ETH interest on 100 sETH loan over a year would be `100 × 2.7183 ^ (5.0% × 1) - 100 = 5.127 ETH`
  - Send remainder ETH back to loan creator address

 ### sETH contract